Agent Skills: Daily Plans

 - [x] Another verification item

-1. Confirm that the task has been logged in both files.
+1. Confirm that the task has been logged in the Plans journal with verification.

 Operation: STATUS